taosdata/TDengine/docs/en/25-application/03-immigrate.md

 Follow the same steps to set parameters on the other nodes, start the taosd service, and then add Dnodes to the cluster.

 Finally, start `taos` and execute the `show dnodes` command.
 If you can see all the nodes that have joined the cluster, the cluster building process was successfully completed.
-For specific operation procedures and precautions, please refer to the document "[TDengine Cluster Installation and Management](/cluster/)".
+For specific operation procedures and precautions, please refer to the document "[Cluster Deployment](../../cluster)".

 ## Appendix 4: Super Table Names